daywiss/permits/README.md

   //gives "userid" the ability to do "allowedAction" on "resourceid" var result = permissions.allow('userid','resourceid','allowedAction')

-  //can == true
-  var can = permission.can('userid','resourceid','allowedAction')

-  // result is in the form
+  // result is a permissions object in the form
   // {
   //   userid:'userid',
   //   resourceid:'resourceid',